jmc718/Dating-Pass-Along-Card-Randomizer/README.md

 # Development Environment

 The template was, of course, created in Microsoft Word.
-All of the magic to make something of that template ont he other hand was done in Python.
+All of the magic to make something of that template on the other hand was done in Python.
 I used Visual Studio Code as my IDE and used the following libraries:
 - docx
 - docxtpl
 - random